11 Tips for Being a Good Mom

 This isn’t what I signed up for.
 Motherhood is not what I expected.
 Being a mom is much harder than I ever dreamed.
-Are those thoughts that have run through your mind?
+Do you ever think that?
+It seems like we know everything about parenting until…we try to do it.
+Being a good mom is not out of your reach.
 I think all parents have thought about this a time or two in their life.
-It seems like we know everything about parenting until…we try to do it.

 Motherhood is not pretty.
 It’s not for the weak.
 It’s not for the faint of heart.
 Motherhood is the toughest job you’ll ever love.
 It’s the hardest thing you’ll ever do.
 Phases pass, but each one brings a new set of challenges you never thought possible.